 Intimate personalized jaunts are the specialty of Arizona Scenic Tours.
 They focus on small group tours of 2-5 people, although they can accommodate more.
 And they’ll go to just about any corner of Arizona that interests you.
 They don’t have set routes, catering the itinerary to each group.

 Take a day trip to Payson, Prescott, Wickenburg or Tucson.
 Or go further afield and explore Tombstone and Bisbee.
 Get your kicks on Route 66 or spend the night in Monument Valley.
 Wine buffs have a couple of options: a swing through the wineries around Sonoita and Elgin or to those tucked away in the lush Verde Valley.

 Of course, day trips to the Grand Canyon and Sedona remain the most popular outings.
 But with such small groups, there’s plenty of flexibility.
 Multi-day outings are available, and tours can also be combined with activities like horseback rides, helicopter rides, and hiking.

 Yet not every adventure has to be a grueling test of stamina.
-One of AOA’s most popular tours is a family-friendly half-day raft trip on the gentle waters of the lower Salt River.
+One of REI’s most popular tours is a family-friendly half-day raft trip on the gentle waters of the lower Salt River.

 They’re also known for their numerous cycling jaunts, both road bike, and mountain biking.
 Spend a few hours riding Valley roads or desert trails.
 Or take a four-day Old West bike trip through Southern Arizona.
 You’ll travel the saguaro-lined roadways of Tucson, through the rolling grasslands of Sonoita and into the high desert of Tombstone.
 Lodging, transportation, meals and a wine tasting is included in the price.
 If you’re a more independent traveler, check out REI’s bike rentals and self-guided tours.